jgraglia/springmongobug/README.md

 # springmongobug

-I'm facing a problem while trying to query a document with some dynamic properties (ie. not knwon in the Java entity)
+I'm facing a problem while trying to query a document with some dynamic properties (ie. not known in the Java entity)

 See **ensure_can_find_by_dynamic_property_with_spring_mongo_api** and